quintel/documentation/docs/main/dashboard.md

 _Checkout: the ['Loss of load'](loss-of-load-expectation) infopage for more information._

 ### Power shortage
 This dashboard item shows the number of hours per year during which a power shortage occurs.
 Power shortages occur when electricity supply is insufficient to meet electricity demand and when it is not possible to fill this gap with electricity import or flexible technologies such as electricity storage.
-The ETM calculates power shortages on hourly basis.
+The ETM calculates power shortages on an hourly basis.
 The table shows information about the volume, peak capacity and duration of power shortages in a scenario.

 ### Number of hours with excess electricity
 As a result of large numbers of wind turbines and solar panels installed, the supply of electricity can be larger than the demand.
 The number of hours with excess electricity displays this event.
 If you include flexibility options in your scenario, the number of excess events decreases.